 After shaking his hand, I asked him where everything was.
 He looked straight at me with quiet amusement, explaining that I was standing smack on the spot where Flight 242 had first touched pavement in a desperate attempt at a forced landing.
 He also told me I was standing in the middle of the New Hope Church battlefield.
-Back in May of 1864, General William T. Sherman came to know this area quite well, having encountered fierce resistance and heavy casualties on his way to torching Atlanta.
+Back in May of 1864, Union General William T. Sherman came to know this area quite well, having encountered fierce resistance and heavy casualties on his way to torching Atlanta.

 I needed to find a way to fit the pieces of this incredible puzzle together, so I started with the National Transportation Safety Board’s Southern Airways Flight 242 accident report.
 The final report was dated January 26, 1978, and states in part:

 The aircraft’s outboard left wing section first contacted two trees near State Spur Highway 92 (now Dallas-Acworth Highway) south south-west within the community of New Hope.
 The left and right wings continued to strike trees and utility poles on both sides of the highway, and 570 feet after striking the first tree in New Hope, the aircraft’s left main gear contacted the highway to the left of the center line.
 Almost simultaneously, the outer structure of the left wing struck an embankment, and the aircraft veered to the left and off the highway.
 The aircraft traveled another 1,260 feet before it came to a rest.
 As it traveled, the aircraft struck road signs, utility poles, fences, trees, shrubs, gasoline pumps at a gas station-store, 5 automobiles, and a truck.
 The total wreckage area was about 1,900 ft. long and 295 ft. wide.
 (Sec.
 1.12) Wreckage and Impact Information

-The dry language of the NTSB report doesn’t even begin to describe the human toll of the 72 people killed in the tragic crash–of the hauntingly silent descent of Flight 242 after both jet engines flamed out–of the co-pilot’s frenzied search for a suitable runway to land the stricken aircraft–or of the rural community unlucky enough to get caught between a powerfully destructive force and its final destination…for the second time.
+The dry language of the NTSB report doesn’t even begin to describe the human toll of the 72 people killed in the tragic crash–of the hauntingly silent descent of Flight 242 after both jet engines flamed out–of the co-pilot’s frenzied search for a suitable runway to land the stricken aircraft–or of the rural Georgia community unlucky enough to get caught between a powerfully destructive force and its final destination…for the second time.